 Food Prices: Meal in a cheap restaurant=23 EUR, Meal for 2 People, Mid-range Restaurant=92 EUR

-In addition, you can find more information about the visa here.
+You can find more information about the visa here.

 The Lucerne Culture and Congress Center was opened in 1998.
 The KKL, built according to the plans of the architect Jean Nouvel, is a multifunctional building in the city of Lucerne.
 The concert hall, valued for its acoustics, is the heart of the center.